 Eating.
 It’s one of the best parts of travel as far as I’m concerned.
 There are always new tastes and surprises, and often a completely new food that becomes a repeated treat during my stay, and a special memory.

-So, drawing on our experience in Athens, here is where I would choose to return to if we are lucky enough to find ourselves back one day:
+As you know from my map of things to do in Plaka, Athens, eating in Plaka is a must-do.
+So, drawing on our experience, here is where I would choose to return to if we are lucky enough to find ourselves back one day:

 Plaka Steps and Anafiotika Cafe

 These restaurants are on the edge of the picturesque Anafiotika (See my Anafiotika in Photos), on the slopes of the Acropolis.
 Because of the location, on the slope, this pedestrian street is made into steps up the hillside.
 Cafes line both sides of the street, with seating arranged creatively (and at times compactly) right up the steps.

 This all combines for a very unique dining experience.
 The steps are lively with people passing through, eating, and just lounging and chatting over a beverage, seemingly from early lunch and on through the evening.